-1. Maintain a minimum cumulative grade point average based on credit hours attempted.
-(The qualitative standard required by regulation).

-- 2. Complete a minimum number of credit hours of the total credit hours attempted with grades of A, B, C, or D. (The first quantitative standard required by regulation). - 3.
+- 1. Maintain a minimum cumulative grade point average based on credit hours attempted.
+(The qualitative standard required by regulation of 2.0). - 2.
+Complete a minimum number of credit hours of the total credit hours attempted with grades of A, B, or C. (The first quantitative standard required by regulation). - 3.
 Successfully complete the program of study within its maximum time frame.
-Regulations specify that the maximum time frame may not exceed 150% of the published length of the program for full-time students.
+Federal regulations specify that the maximum time frame may not exceed 150% of the published length of the program for full-time students.
 (The second quantitative standard required by regulation).

 Monitoring Satisfactory Progress.
 The College will monitor the qualitative and quantitative standards referenced in 1 and 2 above using the chart below.
-The chart has been designed to accommodate all federally eligible programs of study offered by the College and variable enrollment status of students (e.g. full-time, half-time, less than half-time).
+The chart has been designed to accommodate all federally eligible programs of study offered by the College and the variable enrollment status of students (e.g. full-time, half-time, less than half-time).